-- The level of grant funding.
-The Chartered Institute of Housing (CIH) has called for higher levels of investment and grant rates to aid providers' response to the coronavirus-related economic crisis.104 - Restrictions on authorities' ability to retain and use capital receipts generated by Right to Buy (RTB) sales.
+- Access to bid for grant funding. - Freedom to combine grant funding with unrestricted prudential borrowing from November 2018. - The end of enforced rent reductions between April 2016 and 2019. - The ability to retain and use all capital receipts generated by Right to Buy (RTB) sales in 2022/23 and 2023/24 with five years to spend the money.
 A joint report published by the CIH, National Federation of ALMOs (NFA) and the Association of Retained Council Housing (Arch) (January 2020) described rules on the use of RTB receipts as "a severe impediment" to local authority building programmes.
-105 The long-awaited outcome of a 2018 consultation on the use of RTB receipts was published in March 2021.
-106 More radical changes, such as freedom to use RTB receipts along with other grant funding, were rejected but some flexibilities were announced: - The period within which receipts must be used has been extended from three to five years together with annual pooling of receipts. - An increase in the cap on the proportion of a replacement unit that can be funded using RTB receipts from 30 to 40%. - Authorities will be able to meet up to 40% of the cost of delivering a First Home or unit of shared ownership by using RTB receipts.107 - The cost of fire safety remediation work. - Land and planning constraints. - · Capacity.
+The DLUHC announcement in March 2023 was preceded by flexibilities announced in March 2021: - The period within which receipts must be used was extended from three to five years together with annual pooling of receipts. - An increase in the cap on the proportion of a replacement unit that can be funded using RTB receipts from 30 to 40%. - Authorities could meet up to 40% of the cost of delivering a First Home or unit of shared ownership by using RTB receipts.
+Ongoing barriers include: